psychomet/ngrx-based-state-machine/packages/ngrx-fsm/README.md

 So, run showcase project on stackblitz WIP you can clone a repo then:

-Run `yarn strt` to execute the showcase demo.
+Run `yarn start` to execute the showcase demo.

 [//]: # 'So, here it state machine in action at: [Stackblitz Demo](https://stackblitz.com/edit/ng-met-antd-datepicker)'